 5. Work Instructions

 40. What is the difference between post-implementation and pre-implementation problems of a project?
-What is the role of a BA in managing them both?_text]Answer:
+What is the role of a BA in managing them both?

-The problems that declare their presence before a project is actually executed or implemented are known as pre-implementation problems while the ones that comes after the implementation of same are post-implementation problems.
+Answer: The problems that declare their presence before a project is actually executed or implemented are known as pre-implementation problems while the ones that come after the implementation of the same are post-implementation problems.
 Well, most of the problems come after the implementation of a project.
 A good Business Analyst cannot overcome them all but can impose a limit on the same.
-In fact a BA always work to make sure that both the pre and post-implementation problems can be avoided upto a great extent within the minimum possible time.
+In fact, a BA always works to make sure that both the pre and post-implementation problems can be avoided up to a great extent within the minimum possible time.

-41. How will you be able to handle the changes to requirements?_text]Answer:
+41. How will you be able to handle the changes to requirements?

-In few cases, if the changes to the requirements are accepted then as a BA,
+In a few cases, if the changes to the requirements are accepted then as a BA,

 i) Firstly I’ll note down the changes made to the requirements and will prioritize them.

-ii) Will also go through those changes and find out the impact of them on the project.
+ii) We will also go through those changes and find out the impact of them on the project.

-iii) Will calculate the cost, timeline, and resources required to cover the impact of change requirements in the project.
+iii) I will calculate the cost, timeline, and resources required to cover the impact of change requirements on the project.

 iv) And will make sure that whether those changes affect or create gaps to functional design documents, testing or coding.

-Kano analysis is a powerful technique used in classifying the various types of customer requirements of new products.
-Basically, this Kano Analysis deals with the needs of the end user’s of the product.
+Answer: Kano analysis is a powerful technique used in classifying the various types of customer requirements for new products.
+Basically, this Kano Analysis deals with the needs of the end-users of the product.